 Currently, AWS Educate unites 1,400 educational institutions across 47 countries providing free access to the secure Cloud services platform, labs, and powerful computing that enables dynamic content, video lecture capture and self-paced and distance models.

-“Bulgarian students have great potential, motivation, and abilities, and it gives us a great pleasure that HeleCloud and FMI agreed to this pioneering cooperation.
-Expanding students Cloud education with practical exercises on the AWS Cloud services platform will give them leading edge when applying for job.
+“Bulgarian students have great potential, motivation, and abilities, and it gives us great pleasure that HeleCloud and FMI agreed to this pioneering cooperation.
+Expanding students Cloud education with practical exercises on the AWS Cloud services platform will give them a leading edge when applying for a job.
 More and more companies are moving to the Cloud which leads to the need for well-prepared Cloud experts”, added Stefan Bumov, Chief Operations Officer, HeleCloud.

 “It is an economic challenge for us to address the constantly evolving business needs.
 We are happy to welcome and support the initiative of AWS Educate and HeleCloud which will help us improve Cloud education at the University”, said Associate Professor, PhD Parvan Parvanov, Dean of the Faculty of Mathematics and Informatics, Sofia University.